faranalytics/dialog/README.md

 - `<{ role: "system" | "assistant" | "user" | "developer", content: string }[]>`

 A conversation history array suitable for OpenAI chat APIs.

+## Troubleshooting

+### HTTPS/TLS errors

+- Error loading key/cert: verify `KEY_FILE` and `CERT_FILE` paths are absolute and readable by the node process.
+Use self‑signed certs for testing only.
+- Client won’t connect: ensure you are serving HTTPS on the `HOST_NAME`:`PORT` configured in `.env` and that your firewall allows inbound traffic.

+### Twilio 403/400/404

+- 403 Forbidden on webhook or upgrade: signature validation failed.
+Ensure `WEBHOOK_URL` matches exactly what Twilio calls (scheme, host, port, path).
+Do not modify the body before validation.
+Confirm `TWILIO_AUTH_TOKEN` is correct.
+- 400 Bad Request: missing `x-twilio-signature` header or unsupported content type.
+Twilio must POST `application/x-www-form-urlencoded`.
+- 404 Not Found on upgrade: the request path must match the internally generated WebSocket URL returned in the TwiML `<Connect><Stream>` response.
+Ensure your public host/port is reachable and consistent.

+### No audio / audio format issues

+- Check that STT and TTS providers use compatible formats for your telephony path (e.g., mulaw/8kHz for G.711).
+The examples use `g711_ulaw` (OpenAI) or `mulaw`/8000 (Deepgram, Cartesia).
+- ElevenLabs and Cartesia require a terminal `done: true` message to flush the final audio chunk.
+Ensure your agent dispatches it.

+### Payload too large

+- Request body limit: `TwilioController` supports `requestSizeLimit`.
+If you see size‑related errors, increase it to accommodate your environment.
+- WebSocket frame limit: Twilio media frames should be small; if you see `WebSocket message too large`, ensure the upstream is sending properly sized frames.

+### Unexpected disconnects or timeouts

+- Verify network stability and TLS correctness on your VPS.
+- For TTS timeouts (Cartesia/ElevenLabs), consider using the `timeout` options so the system emits a terminal empty chunk and unblocks.

 ## Acknowledgements